BasitJaved/PyImageSearch_University/README.md

     b) Implementing the Perceptron Neural Network with Python
     c) Backpropagation from Scratch with Python
     d) Implementing Feedforward Neural Networks with Keras and TensorFlow
+    e) The 4 Key Ingredients When Training Any Neural Network